alexwillman/Project1-GNS3-Mid-Size-Company-Network/09-dhcp-configuration.md

 ## Configuring a Static IP on Ubuntu-Infra-Server

 Before configuring DHCP, we will need to set a static IP address on the Ubuntu-Infra-Server.
-The IP address we configured before is only temporary and will be removed once the device reboots.
+The IP address we configured in section 07 is only temporary and will be removed once the device reboots.
 We will now configure the IP address to stay even after a reboot.

 ### Log in to Ubuntu-Infra-Server using default credentials